Are you straining your back when you sit upright?

 The published weight limit for this product is 265 lbs.
 But to be on the safe side, make sure to use this if you are at most 235 lbs.
 It can cater to individuals who are 6-foot tall or below.
 So it’s pretty much designed for those who have average height and weight.

-- [REDUCE PAIN] The Austin positions you with an open hip angle that effortlessly encourages an active upright posture.
-Kneel position will...
+- [REDUCE PAIN] The Alpharetta chair positions you with an open hip angle that encourages an upright posture.
+This will align your back,...

 - The angled seat and adjustable seat height provide a wide range of positions for different people.